 - The Americans with Disabilities Act.
-The ADA protects employees and applicants with disabilities from employment discrimination.
+The ADA protects employees and applicants with disabilities from workplace discrimination.
 If an applicant or employee can prove they have a disability, they are protected under this act.
 In addition to this protection, employers are required to provide reasonable accommodations for their employees and prospective employees with disabilities.

 - The Age Discrimination in Employment Act.
 The ADEA bans age discrimination for applicants and employees who are 40 years of age or older.